A Virginia mother causes quite the controversy when she decided to turn

 your rights as well as the legal ramifications affecting your rights.

 The minors involved in the scenario described above could very well face

 criminal charges of a sexual nature.
-If a person is convicted of a sex
+If a person is convicted of a

-also be subject to the devastating hardship of
+be subject to the devastating hardship of

 sex offender registration.
 Such a label can forever tarnish a person's reputation and freedom.